swatimaste00/E2B-Hands-On/Documentation/Scenario1-Inbound-to-SAPS4HANA/Step1-Setup-SAPBTP-Subaccount/README.md

     ![plot](./images/sub-eventmesh1.png)

-3. Open the SAP Event Mesh application:
+3. Open the SAP Integration Suite, Advanced Event Mesh application:

     - If you are using SAP BTP Enterprise account, go to the **Subscriptions** tab and choose **Event Mesh** to open the application.

         ![plot](./images/eventmesh-btp.png)

-    - If you are using SAP BTP Trial account, go to **Instances** tab, select the instance for SAP Event Mesh and choose **View Dashboard**.
+    - If you are using SAP BTP Trial account, go to **Instances** tab, select the instance for SAP Integration Suite, Advanced Event Mesh and choose **View Dashboard**.

         ![plot](./images/viewdashboard.png)